initpy/go-book/first.rst

 Think of it as a list of steps to assemble or build something.
 We said *"sequence"* because the **order** of these steps generally amtters a LOT!
-You can't paint the walls of a house when you didn't already built the walls.
+You can't paint the walls of a house when you haven't built the walls yet.
 See?
 Order matters!

 What are variables?